• Skip to primary navigation

 Instructions

-1. Cook & Grate Potatoes: Fill a large pot halfway with water and bring to a boil.
-Add potatoes and boil them for ½ hour.
+Add potatoes to a large pot of boiling water and boil them for ½ hour.
 Remove potatoes from pot and cool them in the fridge for at least two hours or as long as overnight.
 Once cooled, peel potatoes and grate them into a large bowl using the large holes in a cheese grater.

-4. For brunch or lunch, a simple green salad or steamed asparagus would be a good accompaniment.
+For brunch or lunch, a simple green salad or steamed asparagus makes a perfect accompaniment.

 Notes